-AICH is a 501(c)(3) not-for-profit organization serving the health, social service, and cultural needs of Native Americans residing in New York City.
+AICH is a 501(c)(3) not-for-profit organization serving the needs of Native Americans residing in New York City.

 AICH was founded in 1969, by Native American volunteers as a community-based organization, mandated to improve the status of Native Americans, and to foster inter-cultural understanding.

 AICH membership is currently composed of Native Americans from 72 different tribes.
 Native American migration between urban centers and reservations demonstrates the inter-relatedness of all Native Americans, and from this reality emerges the recognition that our issues and concerns are truly shared.

 AICH Volunteer Executive Director: Curtis Harris-Davia (San Carlos Apache)

 AICH Secretary: James Cody Silas (Blackfeet/Salish/Lumbee)

 George Stonefish (Delaware/Chippewa)

 AICH Volunteer Staff Members